Deploying In App AI Agents in Financial Services: Security and Compliance Considerations

 Regulators increasingly require that AI decisions be explainable.
 A customer who is denied a loan or has a claim rejected should be able to understand why.

-This requirement has implications for the design of Agentic UI systems.
+This requirement has implications for the design of in app agents.
 Systems that make decisions based on opaque neural networks are harder to explain than systems that make decisions based on explicit rules or interpretable models.

-For financial services, the practical implication is that the decision logic should be designed with explainability in mind from the start.
-This doesn't mean avoiding sophisticated AI — it means ensuring that the AI's reasoning can be surfaced and explained when required.
+For financial services, the practical implication is that the agent's decision logic should be designed with explainability in mind from the start.
+This doesn't mean avoiding sophisticated AI.
+It means ensuring that the agent's reasoning can be surfaced and explained when required.

 Vendor due diligence

-For institutions that are deploying Agentic UI through a vendor rather than building in-house, vendor due diligence is critical.
+For institutions that are deploying an in app agent through a vendor rather than building in house, vendor due diligence is critical.

 Key questions to ask:

-• How does the vendor handle regulatory changes that affect the AI system?
+- How does the vendor handle regulatory changes that affect the agent?

-• What is the audit trail for AI decisions, and how can it be accessed?
+- What is the audit trail for the agent's decisions and actions, and how can it be accessed?

 These questions should be answered before deployment, not after.